hbkworld/streaming-spec/complex_types.md

 ~~~~

-A measured value is transferred as: One absolute time stamp followed by 15
+Transferred signal data for one measured value:
-frequencies with the corresponding spectra containing 100 amplitude values each.
+One absolute time stamp followed by 15 frequencies with the corresponding spectra containing 100 amplitude values each.

 ~~~~
 time stamp (uint64)